nils-hamel/eratosthene-suite/README.md

 </p>
 <br />

-The indexation formalism implemented initially for the point-based model allows to deal with model coming with any type of scale, from large scale topographic models to very specifically located models :
+The indexation formalism implemented initially for the point-based models allows to deal with model coming with any type of scale, from large scale topographic models to very specifically located models in order to ensure a continuity in the space dimensions :

 <br />
 <p align="center">